 Portfolio Requirements (for grade 8 applicants):

-The portfolio of writing must be submitted by Wednesday, December 20th so the audition panel has the opportunity to read the material.
+The portfolio of writing must be submitted by (TBD) so the audition panel has the opportunity to read the material.
 A late portfolio may mean the student’s solo interview cannot proceed as the panel will not have had sufficient time to read the student’s work.
 Give yourself plenty of time before the audition to relax and get mentally prepared to answer questions about your writing and general interests.
 Final selection is made after portfolios, the workshop and the interview have been evaluated.

-Applicants are required to submit a writing portfolio (in English) to the Arts Coordinator (Derek Eyamie) at Canterbury High School by Wednesday, December 20th.
+Applicants are required to submit a writing portfolio (in English) to the Arts Coordinator (Derek Eyamie) at Canterbury High School by (TBD).
 The portfolio will not be returned after the audition so please keep a copy of your work.
 The portfolio will be assessed for creativity, original thinking and ideas, and technical writing skills.
 Please do not include any of the forms required for the individual interview in the portfolio.

 - An autobiography (max.
 500 words)